01-edu/public/subjects/java/checkpoints/is-anagram/README.md

 ### Instructions

 Create a class `AnagramChecker` that provides a method to check if two strings are anagrams.
-An anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.
+An anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.The comparison should be case insensitive.

 ### Expected Class